YaelPrat/devops-exercise/README.md

 # Flask Application Deployment
 This project demonstrates the process of developing, containerizing, and deploying a Flask web application.
-The application features user authentication, image display from S3, and is scalable using AWS EC2, Auto Scaling, and Load Balancing.
+The application features user authentication, and image display from S3, and is scalable using AWS EC2, Auto Scaling, and Load Balancing.

 ## Introduction
 This repository contains a Flask web application that allows users to sign up with a username and password.
 The application saves user details in a PostgreSQL database and displays a personalized greeting along with an image fetched from an S3 bucket.
 The project further includes steps to containerize the application using Docker, deploy it on an AWS EC2 instance, and set up load balancing and auto-scaling to handle varying levels of traffic efficiently.

 ## Features
 User registration with username and password.
-User details stored in PostgreSQL database.
+User details are stored in the PostgreSQL database.
 Image display from S3 bucket with access control.
 Containerized application using Docker and Docker Compose.
 Deployment on AWS EC2 instances.